 Further explanations and an FAQ section can be found in the text below.

-You’ve probably heard about problems with dropped frames or skipped ones.
+You’ve likely heard about issues with dropped frames or skipped frames.

-Many streamers also complain about the video or audio quality, and all of these are caused by settings not fit for your CPU, GPU, internet connection, and other equipment.
+Many streamers also express concerns about the video or audio quality, which are often caused by settings that are not suitable for your CPU, GPU, internet connection, and other equipment.

-Choosing the settings is always tricky, and fortunately, I’m here to tell you how to set up the right Streamlabs OBS settings for Twitch.
+Choosing the right settings can be challenging, but fortunately, I’m here to guide you on how to configure the appropriate Streamlabs OBS settings for Twitch.

 Streamlabs Encoder Settings

-There are two settings when it comes to the encoder and you will find them in the Output mode window.
+There are two settings for the encoder, which you will find in the Output mode window.

-By default, Streamlabs will select Software encoding or x264, so I will first talk about this setting.
+By default, Streamlabs selects Software encoding or x264.
+Therefore, I will first discuss this setting.

-As said this encoder uses software, thus CPU usage is slightly higher, which doesn’t make it one of the best Streamlabs OBS encoder settings.
+As mentioned, this encoder relies on software, resulting in slightly higher CPU usage, which prevents it from being among the best Streamlabs OBS encoder settings.

-If the CPU is overloaded, many problems can occur during the live streams, so that is why you should switch to GPU if you can.
+If the CPU is overloaded, various problems can arise during live streams; therefore, you should switch to a GPU if possible.

-If you choose NVENC, SLOBS will use hardware encoding and GPU instead of CPU.
+If you select NVENC, SLOBS will utilize hardware encoding and the GPU rather than the CPU.

-Well, firstly, there won’t be any lags, because CPU usage won’t be as high.
+Firstly, there will be no lags, as CPU usage will not be as high.

-This means that the entire stream will run smoothly, which is the most important.
+This ensures that the entire stream operates smoothly, which is the most important aspect.

-A thing that you should keep in mind is that the quality might be a bit lower, but you can fix it by adjusting the bitrate.
+One thing to keep in mind is that the quality may be slightly lower, but you can improve it by adjusting the bitrate.

-If you have an NVidia graphics card, always go for hardware encoding.
+If you have an NVidia graphics card, always choose hardware encoding.

 Preset

-When it comes to Streamlabs OBS output mode settings, I have to mention the preset as well.
+When discussing Streamlabs OBS output mode settings, it is important to mention the preset as well.

-This will determine the speed of the encoding process.
+This will affect the speed of the encoding process.

-If the process is fast, the CPU is used less, so I would recommend picking “Very fast” – the video quality will be the same, and the CPU will continue working properly.
+If the process is quick, the CPU is utilized less, so I recommend selecting “Very fast” – the video quality will remain the same, and the CPU will continue to function properly.

 Preferred Resolution